MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Abstract

 \section{Abstract}

 Whereas most brain–computer interface research has focused on decoding neural signals into behavior or intent, the reverse challenge—using controlled stimuli to steer brain activity—remains far less understood, particularly in the visual domain.
 However, designing images that \textit{consistently elicit desired neural responses} is difficult: subjective states lack clear quantitative measures, and EEG feedback is both noisy and non-differentiable.
-We introduce \textbf{MindPilot}, the first closed-loop framework that uses \textbf{EEG signals as optimization feedback} to guide naturalistic image generation.
-Unlike prior work limited to invasive settings or low-level flicker stimuli, MindPilot leverages non-invasive EEG with natural images, treating the brain as a black-box function and employing a pseudo-model guidance mechanism to iteratively refine images without requiring explicit rewards or gradients.
-We validate MindPilot in both simulation and human experiments, demonstrating (i) efficient retrieval of semantic targets, (ii) closed-loop optimization of EEG features, and (iii) human-subject validations in mental matching and emotion regulation tasks.
-Our results establish the feasibility of EEG-guided image synthesis and open new avenues for non-invasive closed-loop brain modulation, bidirectional brain–computer interfaces, and neural signal–guided generative modeling.
+We introduce \textbf{MindPilot}, a closed-loop framework that uses \textbf{EEG-derived feedback} to guide naturalistic image generation.
+MindPilot leverages non-invasive EEG with natural images, treats the brain as a black-box function, and employs a pseudo-model guidance mechanism to iteratively refine images without requiring access to gradients of the brain response.
+We evaluate MindPilot in simulations and human experiments, demonstrating (i) retrieval of semantic targets, (ii) closed-loop optimization of EEG features, and (iii) human-subject validation in an EEG-driven mental-matching task and a separate rating-driven emotion-regulation task.
+These results provide evidence for EEG-guided image synthesis in the evaluated settings and motivate further work on non-invasive closed-loop brain modulation, bidirectional brain--computer interfaces, and neural signal--guided generative modeling.